 You should also adjust your withholding to have just the right amount of tax taken out if you end up with a big tax bill or a refund when you file your return.

-But no, you don't have to complete the 2020 version of Form W-4 if you already have an older version on file with your employer because you've worked there for a while.
-You have the option of doing so, but otherwise, your employer will continue to base your withholding on your old form.
+You don't have to complete the 2022 version of Form W-4 if you already have an older version on file with your employer because you've worked there for a while.
+Your employer will continue to base your withholding on your old form until you submit a new one with changes.

 Where Can You Find Form W-4?